ShayanJannati71/ShayanJannati71.github.io/_portfolio/TFM_FEA_Mesh_Sensitivity.md

 ## Impact

-This work ensures **robust and reliable stress quantification** in TFM–FEA workflows and provides a generalizable methodology for:
+This work enables **robust and reliable stress quantification** in TFM–FEA workflows and provides a generalizable methodology for:

 - Soft material simulation
 - Biomechanical modeling
 - Medical device design
 - Tissue engineering platforms

-By systematically optimizing mesh parameters, this study bridges **experimental imaging and computational mechanics**, enabling accurate interpretation of complex biological force systems.
+By optimizing mesh parameters, this study bridges **experimental imaging and computational mechanics**, enabling accurate interpretation of complex biological force systems.